 There are also limitations to what telemedicine can provide.
-Doctors must be cautious when prescribing medication without an in-person exam, and consequently certain medications aren’t accessible through telemedicine.
+Doctors must be cautious when prescribing medication without an in-person exam.
+Consequently, certain medications aren’t accessible through telemedicine.

 How does telemedicine work

-Telemedicine delivers a doctor’s attention to you wherever you are, at the touch of your fingertips.
+Telemedicine delivers the attention of a healthcare professional to you wherever you are, at the touch of your fingertips.
 Though there are variations, seeing online doctors via telemedicine follows a basic pattern: